Robert Moses - The Most Important Person You've Never Heard Of

 This biography is long.
 If you’re like me and you’re thrilled to find a long book that you’ll love, you’ll be happy to know his biography is almost as long as all of the harry potter book series.

-A review of The Power Broker #
+The best book review ever, a book review of The Power Broker #

-Next, please read the #1 GoodReads review of The Power Broker: Robert Moses and the Fall of New York.
+A book review of The Power Broker: Robert Moses and the Fall of New York.

 I will never be able to write as well as this reviewer, and I believe this is a criminally under-appreciated block of text, so I’m quoting it in full below: 1